etiennetack/spatial_influences/README.md

   --output TEXT       Path to the results save file --seed INTEGER      Random seed
-  --measures TEXT     Names of the measures to fit --model TEXT        spacenet7 or sospadis
+  --measures TEXT     Names of the measures to fit --model TEXT        spacenet7 or valenicina
   --config TEXT       Simulation config file
   --help              Show this message and exit.
 ```